gouyang/guohua/docs/me.rst

   Now on Docker

-  + Execute manual testing for docker cli, atomic host, geard and kubernetes.
+  + Execute manual testing for docker, atomic and kubernetes.
-  + Contributed to docker-autotest on github
+  + Contributing to docker-autotest on github
-  + Document and man page review
+  + Review document before publish it.
   + Deploy server by docker: Apache, gitlab
   + Initialize the project to write team documents site by Docutils/reStructuredText